Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/00-fine-collection-architecture.md

 * `pubsub`: corresponds to [Dapr Publish and Subscribe building block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/).
 It used by:
   * Traffic Control Service to publish a *SpeedingViolation* payload when the average speed is above the speed-limit;
   * Fine Collection Service to subscribe to the topic *test* to consume speeding violation and computing corresponding fine.
 The subscription for the topic is created in bicep template [service-bus.bicep](../bicep/modules/service-bus.bicep) and the subscription name is the same as the Dapr app id of fine collection service container apps.
 To disable the management of the subscription by dapr, `disableEntityManagement` metadata field is set to `true`.
 * `statestore`: corresponds to [Dapr State Management building block](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).
-It is used by Traffic Control Service to store and retrieve the state of a vehicle when one of its public endpoint is called.
+It is used by Traffic Control Service to store and retrieve the state of a vehicle when one of its public endpoints is called.

 ## Service-to-Service invocation